YuetChan/SeniorProject/README.md

 # Emoji Verification

 ### Web API
-Emoji Verification is a Two Factor Authentication API for web application
+Emoji Verification is a Two Factor Authentication API which detects sequence of emotion from user

 ### Demo :
 *Emotion Verification*